-Ever wondered how Apple decides its Research and Development budget, how Tesco decides prices for its many different products or how BMW organises production of its Mini Coopers?
+Ever wondered how Apple decides its Research and Development budget, how Tesco decides prices for its many different products or how BMW organises the production of its Mini Coopers?
 These are the types of questions that Industrial Economics explores.

 Dr. Caroline Elliott, University of Lancaster

-Industrial Economics is the study of firms, industries and markets.
+Industrial Economics is the study of firms, industries, and markets.
 It looks at firms of all sizes – from local corner shops to multinational giants such as WalMart or Tesco.
-And it considers a whole range of industries, such as electricity generation, car production and restaurants.
+And it considers a whole range of industries, such as electricity generation, car production, and restaurants.

 When analysing decision making at the levels of the individual firm and industry, Industrial Economics helps us understand such issues as:

-the levels at which capacity, output and prices are set;
+the levels at which capacity, output, and prices are set;

 the extent that products are differentiated from each other;